Should I switch to universal credit from tax credits or income support?

 Some on legacy benefits will earn more if they switch sooner

 Around three million people are currently on 'legacy benefits' including tax credits and income support.
-All will eventually be 'migrated' onto the universal credit system – the one-stop-shop benefit that's replacing them – but changes to the system mean some will receive more if they switch now.
+By the end of 2024, most will eventually be 'migrated' onto the universal credit system – the one-stop-shop benefit that's replacing them – but changes to the system mean some will receive more if they switch now.

 If you're on a legacy benefit (tax credits, income support, housing benefit, income-based jobseekers allowance, income-related employment and support allowance), this guide has four steps to help you to decide whether to switch now, including our handy calculator which can help give an indication of whether you might be better off on universal credit.

-Step 1: Are you likely to be better off on universal credit than other benefits?
+Step 1: Are you likely to be better off on universal credit than on other benefits?

 Universal credit is the new 'catch-all' benefit that's replacing six legacy benefits.
 For a detailed breakdown of how it works, head to our Universal credit guide.

 Anyone on one of these legacy benefits will eventually be moved over to universal credit automatically, through a process called 'managed migration', but you can choose to switch earlier if you want.
 Because it's a bit different from the benefits it's replacing, some people can end up better off on universal credit than with their current combination of benefits.